Breaking News | NBA Insists Governors Must Respect Judicial Autonomy

 The Branch Chairman, Mr Adeyemi Adewumi who gave the theme of this year’s Law week as: “The 21st Century Lawyer: Integrating Business Skills with Legal Knowledge”, said: “The Courts are shut due to the strike by JUSUN, who are agitating for the implementation of financial autonomy for the Judiciary.

-“This is the only way public perception can become re-engineered towards trust for the judiciary and the legislature.
+READ ALSO: BREAKING: Drama at Police SFU unit as DPR Director vows to expose accomplices in N3bn contract scam “This is the only way public perception can become re-engineered towards a trust for the judiciary and the legislature.

 “Section 81 (1) and 123 of the 1999 Constitution as Amended, guarantees financial autonomy to the judiciary.

-“Meanwhile, following the refusal of government to implement this autonomy, JUSUN and Dr Olisa Agbakoba, SAN, had sued the government in two different cases at the Federal High Court, where both cases were won.
+“Meanwhile, following the refusal of the government to implement this autonomy, JUSUN, and Dr Olisa Agbakoba, SAN, had sued the government in two different cases at the Federal High Court, where both cases were won.

 “Pursuant to the judgment, the Federal Government had eventually complied when the President issued the Executive Order 10, which authorised the Accountant General of the Federation to deduct the fund standing with the credit of the judiciary in the consolidated revenue of each state.